Keyword Planner: Get metrics and forecasts

-- Cost: The average amount that you might spend per day for this keyword.
+- Cost: The average amount you might spend per day for this keyword.

 - Impressions: How often your ad might show in a day.
 An impression is counted each time an ad is shown on a search results page.

-- Click-through rate ('CTR'): The ratio of the number of clicks that your ad might receive divided by the number of times that your ad might be shown (which are called an impression).
+- Clickthrough rate ("CTR"): The ratio of the number of clicks that your ad might receive divided by the number of times your ad might be shown (which are called an impression).

-- Average cost per click ('Avg.
-CPC'): The average amount you might pay for a click.
-The final amount that you're charged for a click is automatically adjusted, and this is known as your actual cost per click (actual CPC), so you pay only one penny more than the minimum amount required to keep your ad's position.
+- Average cost-per-click ("Avg.
+CPC"): The average amount you might pay for a click.
+The final amount you're charged for a click is automatically adjusted, and this is known as your actual cost-per-click (actual CPC), so you pay only one cent more than the minimum amount required to keep your ad's position.
 Therefore, the displayed amount may be lower than the overall cost forecast range for all keywords, or the CPC bid already in place for your ad group.

 The Plan overview page